21Beagle/pythonEulerProject/README.txt

 These are old python projects from when I was learning how to script in python.
-The vast majority of them are of poor quality and without comments.
-This exercise was mainly to test github.
+The majority of them are without comments and of poor quality.
+This was used as an exercise to test github.